hima890/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 11. Multiply by Using Map
 12. Roman to Integer
 Tasks
+13. Weighted Average
+14. Squared by Using Map
+15. Delete by Value
+16. CPython #1: PyBytesObject
+Tasks
+13. Weighted Average

 0. Square Matrix Simple
 This script defines a function square_matrix_simple(matrix) that takes a 2-dimensional array (matrix) as input and returns a new matrix with each element being the square of the corresponding element in the input matrix.
 The initial matrix is not modified.